Unraveling Syntax: Language Modeling and the Substructure of Grammars: Generalization: Do LMs ``Know Syntax"?

-To probe this, we evaluate a small transformer trained on an especially simple PCFG: \texttt{Nested Parentheses} (Appendix \ref{app:grammars}).
-The model achieves very low loss statistically.
+The model achieves very low loss \emph{statistically}.
 We test generalization to probabilistically unlikely (but grammatically valid) sequences with increasing length in two ways: (i) extending the context at the same depth of recursion, feeding in $(a)^i$, and (ii) growing sequences through repeatedly applying the recursive rule, resulting in contexts at increasingly deeper depths of recursion, of the form $)^i$.
 We then compare the model's output logits (its output distribution) against the ground-truth next-token distribution.
 The next-token distribution is identical for all test contexts, even between cases (i) and (ii).

 Figure~\ref{fig:recursions_logit_differences} shows a striking contrast.
 For case (i), the prediction error remains low throughout, while for case (ii) it grows similarly to an inverse log curve.
 While the model appears to master the rules of the PCFG at shallow depth, this does not translate into robust handling of deeper recursive dependencies.